droeatpm/t1k_testing/README.md

 'kpi' contains the presence/absence genotyping of twenty-six HPRC individuals from Illumina data.

+'t1k_full' contains the T1K genotyping using the sorted full cram on the eight with Pacbio assembly.

-'t1k' contains the T1K genotyping of the twenty-six HPRC individuals from Illuminia data.
+'t1k' contains the T1K genotyping using half of the unsorted cram on the twenty-six HPRC individuals from Illuminia data.

 results_analysis.xlsx contains the analysis and summaries.